nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 - `PackageLister`
   - data: list of installed packages and their versions
   - data is refreshed once per minute
+- `CertificateInfoSensor`
+  - data: information about certificates associated with this security server, including their expiration dates
+  - data is refreshed once per day

 Monitoring service is installed as a separate package, with name `xroad-monitor`.
 It runs in a separate process.